keiakita/CGLHfinder/README.md

 e.g. you can search "praecipué" with query like "praecipue" (without the accent grave).

 The removed characters are defined as Unicode region(s) shown below.
-Note that Hebrew vocalization and cantilation symbols shall be ignored in searching. e.g. You can find "מֶלֶךְ" with query like "מלך".
-Whenever such removal (i.e. normalization) is done, the line will be marked with "normalized" notation.

 ~~~JavaScript
 var diacriticsRemover = /([̀-̈]|[֑-ׇ]|[᾽-῀`´῾])/g;